djurakulov14/spotify-js/README.md

 # last but not least my app is working with fake API

-## white some commands on terminal
+## white some commands on terminal before start testing

-1.npm i
+1. npm i

-2.npm start
+2. npm start

 # Telegram